 For his work on this important problem and others, Englert received the J. J. Sakurai Prize for Theoretical Particle Physics (with Gerry Guralnik, C. R. Hagen, Tom Kibble, Peter Higgs, and Robert Brout) in 2010.
 He won the Wolf Prize in Physics in 2004 (with Brout and Higgs) and the High Energy and Particle Prize of the European Physical Society (with Brout and Higgs) in 1997.
 As mentioned above, in 2013 he received the Nobel Prize in Physics along with Peter Higgs.

-String Theory, Theoretical Physics
+Areas of Specialization: String Theory, Theoretical Physics

 Brian Greene was born in New York City in 1963.
-He went to Harvard University, earning a BA in physics and then completed his PhD at Oxford University in 1987.
+He went to Harvard University, earning a BA in physics and then completed his PhD at University of Oxford in 1987.
 He is Professor of Physics at Columbia University and also serves as chairman of the World Science Festival since co-founding it in 2008.

 Greene’s career has focused largely on developing and expounding string theory, and he has published a number of papers on aspects of the theory of strings.
 He is perhaps most known for his science writing, where for instance he has published the popular account of physics The Elegant Universe (1999), as well as Icarus at the Edge of Time (2008), The Fabric of the Cosmos (2004), and The Hidden Reality (2011).
 He has also appeared on PBS television specials.
 He even appeared on The Big Bang Theory episode “The Herb Garden Germination”, as well as the films Frequency and The Last Mimzy.